 What I would suggest is you look at the topo map really close before you go, so you know roughly where the turnoff is going to be (~2km from the car park).
 The turnoff is not marked, and unless you’re really looking for it, you’d never know it’s there.

 Walking from the car park (clockwise around the loop), the turnoff is on your left hand side.
 You won’t see the trail immediately, but if you feel like you’re at the right place, venture left for 5 – 10 metres and you’ll soon know if you’re on the correct trail or not.
-There is a trail that has formed.
+There is a trail that has formed which makes it a little easier.

 It’s hard to explain…on my next trip I’ll take a photo of where the turn-off is.
 The turnoff is past the Maori Gully bridge, but do fill up your water bottles here as you won’t be having any water sources after this (you could drink from Lake Isobel).